drunyd/ckanban/README.md

+**Disclaimer (AI-Assisted / “Vibe-Coded”)**
+Most of this code was generated or heavily assisted by AI.
+I mainly tested/validated prompts rather than hand‑crafting the implementation.
+Please don’t assume deep wizardry here.
+Review the code before relying on it; use at your own risk.
+Contributions, audits, and improvements are very welcome.

 # CKanban

 > Multi‑project Kanban & bookmark assistant – delivered as a Chrome Extension that replaces your New Tab page with a lightweight, offline board.
 Current version: **0.7.1**.